stavarengo/deep-social-php-api-client/README.md

 # deep-social-php-api-client
 PHP Client Library for http://deep.social API

-If you are interested in a PHP API for [Deep.Social](http://deep.social), that's you library :)
+If you are interested in a PHP API for [Deep.Social](http://deep.social), that's your library :)

 ## About It